rom-py/rompy/docs/source/developer/architecture/plugin_vs_pydantic.rst

 **✅ Workflow Orchestration**
     New ways to coordinate multi-stage model workflows.

-**✅ Integration Points**
-    Connections to external systems (databases, monitoring, notifications).

-Example - Adding a new execution backend:
+Example - Adding a new execution backend with entry point registration:

 .. code-block:: python